interpretml/LLM-Tabular-Memorization-Checker/README.md

   <img src="img/elephant.webp" width="800" alt="Header Test"/>
 </p>

-Tabmemcheck is an open-source Python library to test language models for memorization of tabular datasets.
+Tabmemcheck is an open-source Python library that tests language models for the memorization of tabular datasets.

 Features:
 - [x] Test GPT-3.5, GPT-4, and other LLMs for memorization of tabular datasets.